Brood (comics): Fictional species biography

+Afterwards, the Prophet-Singer leads the Acanti to safety in deep space.
+Returning to Earth with the Starjammers, the X-Men defeat and detain the Brood Queen infecting Charles Xavier.
+The advanced medical facilities at the Starjammers' disposal are able to transfer the consciousness of Xavier from the Brood Queen's body to a new cloned body, enabling Xavier to walk again.

 A Brood-filled starshark later crashes on Earth, leading to the infection of several nearby humans by the Brood.
 One of the victims is allowed to live as a human assistant, but when he leads the aliens to some mutants, the Brood infect him and the mutants as well.
 It is revealed that the Brood can morph into the host's form or a hybrid of the two forms.
 In the course of the battle, an Earth woman named Hannah Connover is infected with a queen, though this problem would not develop until later.

 Another branch of the Brood manage to land on Earth and infect more mutants, along with the Louisiana Assassins Guild of which X-Man Gambit is a member.
 The X-Men kill most of the infected people.
 They and Ghost Rider manage to rescue many of the Brood's other uninfected prisoners, only to have the "Spirit of Vengeance" become infected himself.
 Psylocke manages to separate Ghost Rider from the Brood host before it could kill Danny Ketch, the current host of the Ghost Rider, and he and the X-Men saved New Orleans.

 Hannah Connover, previously infected with a Queen, soon begins to demonstrate attributes of Brood.
 She uses her new-found "healing" powers to become a faith healer and cure many people with her reverend husband, but secretly her Brood nature causes her to infect many people with embryos.
 Across the Galaxy, on the "true" Brood Homeworld, the Brood Empress sends her "firstborn" Imperial Assassins to kill Hannah for going against the Empress' wishes.
 Unable to stop future waves of Assassins from coming, the X-Man, Iceman, freezes Connover, putting her in suspended animation and causing the current firstborn to kill themselves, as in their minds the mission was accomplished.
 Connover is assumed to still be in suspended animation with her Queen host in the custody of the X-Men.

-During the Contest of Champions II, the Brood with the help of the Badoon abduct several heroes and pose as a benevolent species willing to give the heroes access to advanced technology after competing against each other in a series of contests.
+In Contest of Champions II, the Brood and the Badoon abduct several heroes and pose as a benevolent species willing to give the heroes access to advanced technology after competing against each other in a series of contests.
 However, in reality, the Brood intend to use Rogue, infested with a Brood Queen, to absorb the powers of the contest winners and become unstoppable.
 Fortunately, Iron Man realizes that the Brood are drugging food to amplify aggression- relying on his armor's own life-support systems to prevent him succumbing to the 'infection'- and is able to uncover the plot.